The ME Program last night provided 22 ME3D printers to its partner schools at an event at St Philip’s Christian College Waratah.

 Matthew Connelly and Fletcher Thompson, who are the cofounders of ME3D, travelled from their base in Wollongong to provide a presentation for around 25 local teachers about the opportunities 3D printing can deliver.

-“The ME Program is pleased to be able to provide local high school students with 21st Century tools, so that the Hunter can maintain its leadership in STEM education in NSW” Dr Scott Sleap ME Program Director said.
+“The ME Program is pleased to be able to provide local high school students with 21st Century tools, so that the Hunter can maintain its leadership in STEM education in NSW” Rick Evans ME Program Director said.

 “I am very pleased that the ME Program has developed a strong partnership with ME3D.
 The business is modern and innovative and has strong community and educational ideals.” continued Dr Sleap